Laws and Regulations

 In this article

-The Garment Worker Protection Act will ensure that garment workers in California are paid hourly and not by piece rate.
+The Garment Worker Protection Act in California, Senate Bill 62, will ensure that garment workers in California are paid hourly and not by piece rate.
 It will hold brands accountable for labour rights violations all along their supply chains (including outsourced suppliers).

 All the brands and retailers that are directly or indirectly working with garment factories in California are concerned by this act.
 The obligations also apply directly to garment manufacturing employers.